Top 50 for Marketing in the QS World University Rankings by Subject 2024

 Course accreditation

 Students on the MSc Marketing programme are automatically enrolled in the Chartered Institute of Marketing’s Accredited Degree for one year.
-You’ll have the opportunity to gain the professional qualification of CIMDip if you wish to engage in additional study alongside the Master's course.
+You’ll have the opportunity to gain the professional qualification of CIMDip if you wish to engage in additional study alongside your master's.

 The programme is approved by the Digital Marketing Institute (DMI), the global standard in digital marketing professional learning and certification.
 Students on the MSc Marketing programme are eligible to enrol on the DMI certification (extra charge payable to DMI, current fee approx. £250 + VAT), allowing you to gain Associate level certification upon completing your programme and lifetime access to DMI resources.